Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 What’s the worst thing about growing up?
-For me, it has to be losing those glorious 6 week long summer holidays full of friends, fun and absolutely zero responsibilities!
-However, just because we still have to work, it doesn’t mean us adults can’t enjoy the summer too.
+For me, it has to be losing those glorious 6 week-long summer holidays full of friends, fun and absolutely zero responsibilities!
+However, just because we still have to work, it doesn’t mean we adults can’t enjoy the summer too.
 That’s why I’ve put together this list of fun activities to help Londoners of all ages release their inner-child and jump into summer with the same enthusiasm you did back in the good old days…

 The park is open until 10pm every evening, and a 1-hour session on the trampolines is just £12.
 Perfect for some after-work shenanigans.
 However, with all the other activities available it’d be pretty easy to spend an entire day here!

 Find out more about Flip Out and watch my video here.